Hackberry Psyllids: What They Are & How to Remove Them

 Clustering Behavior on Buildings

 Hackberry psyllids create obvious clusters on the sunny sides of buildings during their fall emergence.
-Unlike earwigs that hide in cracks or ants that follow trails through walls, these insects mass together on exposed surfaces.
+Unlike earwigs that hide in cracks earwigs or ants that follow trails through walls, these insects mass together on exposed surfaces.

 Look for concentrations on south and west-facing walls, around window frames, and on light-colored siding materials.
 The insects remain relatively stationary during cool mornings but become active and jumpy when temperatures warm up.